Kaurna language: Kaurna Warra Pintyanthi

 Kaurna Warra Pintyanthi (meaning "creating Kaurna language") is a group developing and promoting the recovery of the Kaurna language.
 It was established in 2002 by two Kaurna elders, Lewis Yerloburka O'Brien and Alitya Wallara Rigney, and linguist Robert Amery.
 The group now includes other Kaurna people, teachers, linguists and language enthusiasts.
 It was created from a series of workshops funded by a University of Adelaide grant in 2000, and is hosted by the department of linguistics at the University of Adelaide.
 KWP-run language classes through both the Kaurna Plains School and the university.

 KWP has created a uniform dialect of the language, making new words such as mukarntu (mukamuka brain + karntu lightning), meaning "computer", and other words for things such as modern appliances, transportation, cuisine, and other common features of life that have changed for the Kaurna people while the language was dormant.
 The Kaurna Warra Karrpanthi Aboriginal Corporation (KWK) was registered in 2013 to support the reclamation and promotion of the language of the Kaurna nation, including training and teaching.

 Dictionary

 In 2022 a dictionary written by Rob Amery and co-authors Susie Greenwood and Jasmin Morley was published.
-It includes not only the words included on the handwritten lists made by Teichelmann and Schürmann 160 years earlier, but also 4,000 new words that were created in consultation with local elders and Kaurna speakers.
+This includes words that were included in the handwritten list compiled by Teichelman and Schulman 160 years ago, as well as around 4,000 new words created in consultation with local elders and Kaurna speakers.
 The cover was designed by Kaurna artist Katrina Karlapina Power.
-Entitled Kaurna Warrapiipa, Kaurna Dictionary, the dictionary contains translations both ways (Kaurna and English). and is published by Wakefield Press.
+Entitled Kaurna Warrapiipa, Kaurna Dictionary, the dictionary contains translations in both directions (Kaurna and English), and is published by Wakefield Press.